Lorton, Virginia: Education

-Mayor Connor Hix has implemented a new form of standardized testing known as the AP Hix Program (APHP).
 Lorton is part of the Fairfax Public School System.
 There are six elementary schools to serve Lorton residents, Gunston Elementary, Lorton Station, Silverbrook, Laurel Hill, and Halley.
 Hayfield Secondary School used to be the only public high school for Lorton area students, but they now attend South County High School.

-Fairfax County Public Library and Annandale Library operates the Lorton Library in the CDP.
+Fairfax County Public Library operates the Lorton Library in the CDP.

 Economy

-Five Guys, a hamburger chain, has its headquarters in Lorton.

 In November 2020, the Fairfax County Board of Supervisors approved an interim agreement for a proposal to build one of the largest indoor ski facilities in the world in Lorton.
 The Alpine–X project will be constructed on the closed portion of the Interstate 95 Lorton landfill.

-Retail

-Considerable development has taken place in Lorton during the last few years.

-Gunston Plaza Shopping Center is in the center of Lorton along US Route 1.
-The plaza includes a post office, Virginia DMV service center, medical clinic, dry cleaner, small office building, Dollar Tree, Food Lion grocery, Rite Aid, Golds Gym, High's, the former Polo Grill that now is a 24-hour IHOP, Vinny's, Domino's Pizza, Papa John's Pizza, Truist Bank, McDonald's, senior citizens' center, Mexican/Salvadoran restaurant, florist, computer store, and other small shops.

-Several new businesses have opened in Lorton over the past few years.
-At the corner of Lorton Road and Lorton Market Street are Amazon Fresh, Sentara Lorton Marketplace Emergency Care Center and Advanced Imaging Center, Tokyo One Japanese Steakhouse, Virginia ABC store, Quiznos, Glory Days, Bank of America, Kung Fu Tea, Tropical Smoothie Cafe, and other shops.
-Near the Lorton VRE commuter rail station on Lorton Station Boulevard are Wells Fargo, Subway, Casa Tequila, K&C Pharmacy, dry cleaner, Music&Arts, salon, Lasani Kabob, FedEx/Kinkos and other shops.

 Community services

 Library services in the area have expanded from bookmobile service to a store front library and now to a 10000 sqft building.
 The Lorton Heritage Society has developed the Lorton History Garden on the library's south side.

 Lorton is home to the Noman M. Cole, Jr., Pollution Control Plant.
 The Noman Cole facility is the largest advanced waste water treatment plant in the Commonwealth of Virginia.